 - Remark: Children below 12 years old are not allowed.

-Next on the list is the Lost World Ipoh Hot Spring, officially known as the Lost World of Tambun.
-It is under Sunway City.
-Who also happen to own and manage The Banjaran.
+Next on the list are the hot springs of the Lost World Of Tambun Theme Park.
+The theme park is under Sunway City who also happen to own and manage The Banjaran Hot Springs Retreat.

-The Ipoh Lost World Hot Spring is only open during the evening.
+The hot spring section of this park is only open during the evening.

 In fact, it’s just as busy in the daytime as it is in the night!

-- Flaming Percussions (starts at 9pm every day except Tuesday during school holiday and public holiday)
+- Flaming Percussions (starts at 7:45pm every day except Tuesday; this event occurs daily during school holiday and public holiday)

 - Opening hours: 6pm to 11pm